looker-open-source/block-bqml-automl/README.md

 2. Review **license agreement** and click `Accept`
 3. Review **required Looker permissions** and click `Accept`<br>_note these permissions allow Marketplace to install the Block and are not related to user or developer permissions on your instance_
 4. Specify **configuration details**
-    - Select **Connection Name** from dropdown.
+    - Select **Connection Name** from the dropdown.
 This value will be saved to the Block's marketplace_lock file for the constant named `CONNECTION_NAME` and referenced throughout the Block.
     - Enter **name of dataset for storing Model details and related tables**.
 This value can be the same dataset used for Looker PDTs as defined in the selected connection.
 This value will be saved to the Block's marketplace_lock file for the constant `looker_temp_dataset_name` and referenced throughout the Block.

 Upon successful completion of the installation, a green Check Mark and bar will appear.
 These new objects are installed: